-In 2015 the School of Geography was formed within the Faculty of Science.
-The research and teaching strengths of Geography are in international development, urbanisation, earth surface processes, and biogeography.
+After 54 years in which Geography has been located in other Faculties and Departments of the University, a new School of Geography was formed in 2015 within the Faculty of Science.
+Located on Bouverie Street in Carlton, the School currently comprises 20 academic staff, and 5 professional staff who include a cartographer, and a laboratory and technical officer.
+Academic research and teaching specialises in the geographic areas of international development, urbanisation, geomorphology, and biogeography.
 Environmental change is an overarching theme of interest, and is analysed with reference to both social and natural sciences.
-Geography teaching is currently in the following programs: undergraduate majors in Geography are offered in the BSc and the BA; Masters teaching is in the MGeog and in the Universitywide Master of Environment; research teaching is in the MPhil and PhD.
+Research is supported by palynology, geomorphology, aquatic -ecology, and paleo-climatology laboratories and a full range of field equipment.
+Geography teaching is undertaken in the undergraduate majors of Geography (offered in the BSc and the BA) and Environmental Geography (offered in the B Environments).
+Masters teaching is in the MSc (Geography) and in the University-wide Master of Environment.
+The School has a thriving postgraduate research training program with approximately 65 PhD students currently enrolled.